Resolution of Immediate Witness in Support

 WHEREAS the debate about extending legally recognized marriage to same-sex couples has focused on the objections of certain religious communities; and

-WHEREAS the Unitarian Universalist Association has adopted numerous Resolutions over the last twenty-six years supporting equal rights for gay, lesbian, bisexual, and transgender persons, including support for Ceremonies of Union between members of the same sex; and
+WHEREAS the Unitarian Universalist Association has adoped numerous Resolutions over the last twenty-six years supporting equal rights for gay, lesbian, bisexual, and transgender persons, including support for Ceremonies of Union between members of the same sex; and

 WHEREAS the UUA Board of Trustees and the Unitarian Universalist Ministers Association have voted their support for the right to marry for same-sex couples;